Roe v. rap: Hip-hop artists have long wrestled with reproductive rights - NewsBreak

 Roe v. rap: Hip-hop artists have long wrestled with reproductive rights

-( THE CONVERSATION ) Hip-hop culture is often recognized as being born on Aug.
-11, 1973 .
+Hip-hop culture is often recognized as being born on Aug.
+11, 1973.
 That was about seven months after Roe v.
-Wade , the landmark decision that protected the right to choose to have an abortion.
+Wade, the landmark decision that protected the right to choose to have an abortion.

 Collectively, the songs represent a diversity of viewpoints and are written from a variety of perspectives – from guilt-ridden, would-be mothers and apprehensive fathers to the imagined vantage point of the unborn themselves.